-When water allocations including minimum enforceable instream flows (MEFs), target instream flows (TIFs), river diversion allowances (RDAs) become enforceable, CITT shall categorize water year type April-June, annually.
+When water allocations including minimum enforceable instream flows (MEFs), target instream flows (TIFs), river diversion allowances (RDAs) become enforceable, CITT shall categorize water year type from April through June, annually.
 Because MEFs, TIFs, and RDAs are not enforceable at this time, this document was prepared for informational purposes and to meet the CITT's responsibility to provide water management planning.